ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     .. tab-item:: Extending RL Module Catalog

-        Another way to customize your module is by extending its :py:class:`~ray.rllib.core.models.catalog.Catalog`.
-The :py:class:`~ray.rllib.core.models.catalog.Catalog` is a component that defines the default architecture and behavior of a model based on factors such as ``observation_space``, ``action_space``, etc. To modify sub-components of an existing RL Module, extend the corresponding Catalog class.
+        An advanced way to customize your module is by extending its :py:class:`~ray.rllib.core.models.catalog.Catalog`.
+        The :py:class:`~ray.rllib.core.models.catalog.Catalog` is a component that defines the default models and other sub-components for RL Modules based on factors such as ``observation_space``, ``action_space``, etc.
+        By modifying the :py:class:`~ray.rllib.core.models.catalog.Catalog`, you can alter what sub-components are being built for existing RL Modules.
+        This approach is useful mostly if you want your custom component to integrate with the decision trees that the Catalogs represent.
+        The following exemplary use cases may require you to extend the Catalogs:

+            - Choosing a custom model only for a certain observation space.
+            - Using a custom action distribution in multiple distinct Algorithms.
+            - Reusing a component in many distinct RL Modules they you write.

-        For instance, to adapt the existing ``PPORLModule`` for a custom graph observation space not supported by RLlib out-of-the-box, extend the :py:class:`~ray.rllib.core.models.catalog.Catalog` class used to create the ``PPORLModule`` and override the method responsible for returning the encoder component to ensure that your custom encoder replaces the default one initially provided by RLlib.
+        For instance, to adapt existing ``PPORLModules`` for a custom graph observation space not supported by RLlib out-of-the-box, extend the :py:class:`~ray.rllib.core.models.catalog.Catalog` class used to create the ``PPORLModule`` and override the method responsible for returning the encoder component to ensure that your custom encoder replaces the default one initially provided by RLlib.
 For more information on the :py:class:`~ray.rllib.core.models.catalog.Catalog` class, refer to the `Catalog user guide <rllib-catalogs.html>`__.

         .. code-block:: python

             class MyAwesomeCatalog(PPOCatalog):

-                def get_actor_critic_encoder_config():
+                def build_actor_critic_encoder():
                     # create your awesome graph encoder here and return it
                     pass